ParrotDevelopers/ParrotDevelopers/README.md

 - I was born in Slovakia

 ## Other info
-- I've developed [API](https://github.com/ParrotDevelopers/Parrot-TV-API/) for[PlayerJS](https://playerjs.com) sooo you can add it to your website u can read full info about it [here](https://github.com/ParrotDevelopers/Parrot-TV-API/)

 - Source code of  [Parrot TV Kodi](https://github.com/ParrotDevelopers/Parrot-TV-Kodi/) was made from a free source online